Kniest dysplasia: Signs and symptoms

 Most symptoms are chronic and will continue to worsen as the individual ages.
 It is essential to have regular checkups with general doctors, orthopedist, ophthalmologists, and/or otorhinolaryngologists.
 This will help to detect whether there are any changes that could cause concern.

 Genetics

 Mechanism

-Studies have shown that a mutated COL2A1 gene is responsible for all type II chondroldysplasias, including Kniest dysplasia.
+Studies have shown that a mutated COL2A1 gene is responsible for all type II chondrodysplasias, including Kniest dysplasia.
 It is believed that point mutations or the alteration of splice sites in COL2A1 domains will result in Kniest Dysplasia.
 The COL2A1 domain typically spans between exon 12 and 24.
 Mutations that occur at a splice donor site results in the loss of function at that site.
 This leads to the skipping of the exon and deletion of amino acids.
 The loss of these amino acids result in an abnormal procollagen II structure.
 The structure is not stable like the normal procollagen II structure and is normally degraded at a faster rate.